Can you bring a houseplant outdoors?

 Bringing your plant outdoors to get rainwater sounds like a great solution, but this is also an unnecessary risk.
 If you want to use rainwater to water your plants, collect it in a rain collection system, let it sit in your house for at least a day to get to room temperature, and then use a watering can to water your plants.
 Rainwater could be too cold for your plants when it falls out of the sky.
 This could harm your plants' sensitive roots and cause root rot.
 There is also no good way to regulate how much water your plant is getting when you're letting it sit outside in the rain.
 This is okay if you have great drainage, but it's easier to use a watering can to water your plant.

 Bringing your houseplants outdoors can seem like a great idea, but whether you should actually do it is not always a clear "Yes" or "No".
 There are many things you should consider before bringing your houseplant outdoors, like: do I live in a climate that's similar to the natural habitat of my plant, can my plant survive in colder temperatures, is it warm and dry/humid enough?
 Whether or not you can bring your houseplant outdoors doesn't always mean you need to.
 There is a lot you can do to help your plant that doesn't involve moving them outdoors for a certain period of time.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Nov 28, 2020 Last updated on: Nov 28, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Nov 28, 2020